 - 2 tsp salt

 - Put the warm water in the bowl of a stand mixer (or a regular bowl if doing by hand) and sprinkle in the yeast.
 Let it sit for 5 minutes.

 - Blend in the oil and salt, and then mix in the flour.
 Once the flour is incorporated, knead for 5 minutes until the dough is soft and elastic.

 - Coat the dough lightly with oil and place in a clean bowl.
 Cover with plastic and then a clean kitchen towel.
 Let rise in a warm spot for an hour, it will double in bulk.

 - Turn the dough out onto a floured surface.
-Cut it in half, and then cut each half into 3 pieces, so you have 6 total.
+Cut it in half, and then cut each half in half, and then cut each one in half a final time, so you have 8 total.
 I like to take each piece and form a round ball, that way it is easier to roll out evenly.
 Keep the rest of the dough covered as you work with each piece.